Qusai-mhd/club-managmenet-sys/README.md

 # This web-based app was developed to provide significant features for clubs managment.

-# It includes to main aspect: playgrounds reservation management functionalities - acedimic subscriptions management
+# The project consists of two main services: playgrounds reservation management functionalities - acedimic subscriptions management

 # To begin with the app you must follow the following conf steps:
 - create a virtualenv